CeMOS-IS/Text3DAug-Augmentation/README.md

 ## How to Use

-Please refer to *./examples/example.py*.
+An example of how to implement Text3DAug is given in *./examples/example.py*.

-Download a KITTI mini dataset from [here](https://github.com/PRBonn/lidar_transfer/blob/main/minimal.zip) and place it into the *./examples* folder.
+First, download a KITTI mini dataset from [here](https://github.com/PRBonn/lidar_transfer/blob/main/minimal.zip) and unpack it the *./examples* folder.

 ```
 wget -P examples/ https://github.com/PRBonn/lidar_transfer/raw/main/minimal.zip